mrssk33lz/openpathmassage/reflexology-therapy.md

     <!-- End Profile Content -->
   </div><!--/end row-->
   <div class="row clear">
-    <p>Currently I offer Reflexology Therapy sessions with affordable rates while bringing a sense of relaxation and calm to your home.</p>
+    <p>Reflexology works to unblock energy channels and increase blood flow by stimulating reflex areas of the feet that correspond to organs, glands and parts of the body.
+Currently I offer Reflexology Therapy sessions with affordable rates while bringing a sense of relaxation and calm to your home.</p>
   </div>
   {% include testimonials.html %}
 </div>